mmolari/morbidostat-genome-analysis/notes/plots.md

 The script `plot_consensus_freq.py` analyzes for each site the *consensus frequency* (or better, the *reference frequency*), i.e. the fraction of times that reads mapping on a different position are the same as in the reference genome.

-This script select the 100 positions that have the highest (most negative) difference between final and initial consensus frequency.
+This script select the 99 positions that have the highest absolute consensus frequency change over time.
 These are the reads that are more likely to have undergone a mutation.
-It exclude positions that:
+The absolute change is defined as the (max - min) consensus frequency over time.
+Timepoints that do not meet the following criteria are excluded:
-- do not have at least 10 reads (forward + reverse)
+- have at least 10 fwd and 10 rev reads.
-- position whose binomial p-value $p = p_f \times p_r < 5\%$ for reads at the final timepoint.
-The binomial p-values for forward $p_f$ and reverse $p_r$ reads are the p-values given by the binomial test that verify whether the number of consenus reads on forward or reverse reads are compatible with a binomial distribution having probability equal to the average frequency of consensus reads (fwd + rev).
-This is done to exclude positions in which forward and reverse have very different consensus frequencies.
+- positions in which the fisher exact test for n. of consensus vs non-consensus reads restitutes a p-value > 5%.
+This is done to exclude reads with a strong fwd/rev disagreement.

 The produced figures are: